jvanasco/html5lib_to_markdown/README.md

 	2. Render `a` tags, not Markdown format

 * Customized feature: Python2 and Python3 compatibility.
 This shouldn't be a feature, but it is.
 Some excellent packages in this space stopped supporting Python2 already.
 This package aims to keep Python2 support around a bit longer than the official cutoff date, because legacy systems exist.

+* Core Implementation Detail.
+This package is implemented as a `htmllib5` "tree adapter", which means it can be potentially be layered into many htm5lib processing routines.
+Other packages use `BeautifulSoup`, `lxml` or `HTMLParser`.
+These other projects are all great, but require re-processing if you are already doing things with `html5lib`.

 ## Unsupported Features